 Why is feedback important?
 10 benefits in the workplace

-Although feedback may not always be easy to receive, it fosters growth and success.
+Feedback is not always easy to hear.
+Still, it fosters growth and success.

-In this article, we’ll explore why feedback is so important and how it can help you achieve your goals in life and at work.
+In this article, we explore why feedback is so important.
+We also show how it helps you reach your goals in life and at work.

 10 benefits of feedback